 - Adopting the bylaws and any changes thereto,

 - Establishing the overall objectives and policies of the Council,

-- Adopting an annual budget for the Council,
+- Adopting an annual financing plan for the Council,

 - Reviewing, on its own motion or at the request of any committee, any action of the requesting committee, and